arsx958/PCT_PCC/README.md

 python test.py --dataset_path='dataset_path'
 ```

-The pretrained models can be found in `log`.
+You can unzip pretrained model to `log`.

 ### Training